aveiga/infra-kubernetes-cluster/README.md

 1. Install Python
 1. Install the Python Docker library: `pip3 install docker`
 1. Install the Python PyYaml library: `pip3 install pyyaml`
-1. Install the Python docker-compose library: `pip3 install docker-compose`

 ## Install Procedure

-1. Customize the [hosts.yaml](./hosts.yaml) file to point to your Raspberries.
-The "vm" host is assumed to be a single control plane node.
-More can be added to setup an HA control plane.
+1. Customize the [hosts.yaml](./hosts.yaml) file to point to your nodes.
+The "master0\*" hosts are assumed to be control plane nodes.
 1. `make pre-requisites`
 1. `make install`